Bai-YunHan/Springboard-Capstone-Project-1/image/README.md

-This folder contains all the chart used in the exploratory data analysis.
+This folder contains charts used in the exploratory data analysis.